 You should be able to answer these questions in a short “elevator pitch”—two-to-three clear, non-technical sentences.
 This high-level summary should appear at the very top of your About page.
 This short pitch is absolutely the most essential component of any About page—and possibly your website as a whole.

 The high-level summary may be the most critical part of the About page, but it’s not the only piece of information that describes who you are and the services you provide.
-Supplemental material is great, but only if it’s presented as digestible bits beneath clear headings.
-These will vary depending on the type of organization and mission, but common sub-sections include:
+Supplemental material is great, but only if it’s presented as digestible text beneath clear headings.
+These will vary depending on the type of organization and mission, but common sections include:

-- Our History: A brief narrative about the company’s founding and evolution.
+- History: A brief narrative about the company’s founding and evolution.

-- Our Staff: Photos and short bios of your employees or, if a large organization, just company leadership.
+- Team: Photos and short bios of your employees or, if you’re on your own, just you!

-- Our Products/Services: List and explain your offerings, and provide photos.
+- Products/Services: List and explain your offerings, and provide photos.

 - Success Stories: Highlight a few major outcomes or stories of impact that will impress readers.